Fiserv/Commerce-Hub/docs/Resources/Guides/Payment-Sources/Fleet/Fleet-Brand-Req.md

 # Fleet Brand Requirements

-Fleet brands require specific data requirements when processing a [Fleet transactions](?path=docs/Resources/Guides/Payment-Sources/Fleet/Fleet.md).
-This information is obtained from a [Dynamic Card Table](#dynamice-card-table) or through the [initial authorization](#authorization-prompt) based on the brand.
+Fleet brands require specific data requirements when processing [fleet transactions](?path=docs/Resources/Guides/Payment-Sources/Fleet/Fleet.md).
+This information is obtained from a [Dynamic Card Table](#dynamice-card-table) or through the [initial authorization or verification request](#authorization-prompt) based on the brand.

 ---